-No-Trash Triangle Initiative was founded to protect the Coral Triangle from plastic pollution
+Protecting the Coral Triangle from plastic pollution.

-There is no other place is quite like The Coral Triangle It is home to nearly 80% of all coral species and over one third of the world’s reef fish species making it the most biodiverse marine ecosystem on the planet.
+It is home to nearly 80% of all known coral species and more than one third of the world’s reef fish species, making it a critical stronghold for ocean life and coastal communities across South-East Asia.

-Encouraging corporate responsibility
+corporate responsibility

 Our Impact